madslundt/cloud-media-scripts/README.md

 Plexdrive version 4.0.0 requires a running MongoDB server.
 This is not included in the scripts but can either be installed from .deb packages or in a Docker container.

+Plexdrive create two files: `config.json` and `token.json`.
+This is used to get access to Google Drive.
+These can either be set up via Plexdrive or by using the templates located in the [plexdrive directory](plexdrive/) (just copy the files and name them `config.json` and `token.json`).

 ## Rclone
 Rclone is used to encrypt, decrypt and upload files to the cloud.
 Rclone is used to mount and decrypt Plexdrive to a different folder (`cloud_decrypt_dir`).
 Rclone encrypts and uploads from a local folder (`local_decrypt_dir`) to the cloud.

+Rclone creates a config file: `config.json`.
+This is used to get access to Google Drive and encryption/decryption keys.
+This can either be set up via Rclone or by using the templates located in the [rclone directory](rclone/) (just copy the file and name it `rclone.conf`).

 ## UnionFS
 UnionFS is used to mount both cloud and local media to a local folder (`local_media_dir`).